Tap30/ripple/guides/DISASTER_RECOVERY.md

 **Use No-Persistence Mode:**

-- Configure SDK to use no-op storage adapter
+- Configure SDK without a `storageAdapter`
 - Increase flush frequency to compensate for lack of persistence
 - Accept potential data loss on crashes